saiAravind-1104/Gen-Ai-Both-with-Rag/README.md

 > What is the main concept of Attention mechanism?

 **Assistant:**
-> The attention mechanism allows neural networks to focus on specific parts of the input sequence when generating output, improving performance in NLP tasks.
+> The main concept of the Attention mechanism is relating different positions.

 ---